yanmarques/badcat/docs/Pupy.md

 podman run --mount type=bind,src=$(pwd),target=/project -it pupy-local bash
 ```

-Inside the container access the directory with both files.
-Then run the executable providing the directory where the shared library is located, so it is find in runtime.
+Inside the container, access the directory with both files, in my case here is at the mountpoint `/project`.
+Then run the executable providing the directory where the shared library is located, so it is found in runtime.
 In my case, the shared library was in the same directory, so a dot (`.`) is used there.

 ```bash
 LD_LIBRARY_PATH=. ./backdoor
 ```

 Once the server is up and running, you need to connect through Tor using Pupy.
-In order to discover the generate Onion Service hostname, check on your current working directory the contents of the file at `hidden-service/hostname`.
-For instance, my server was:
+In order to discover the generated Onion Service hostname, check on your current working directory the contents of the file at `hidden-service/hostname`.
+For instance, my server is:

 ```bash
 $ cat ./hidden-service/hostname